ajbanjara/Wireshark/Lua.md

 ## Wireshark's Lua API

 Wireshark’s Lua API Reference Manual can be found [here](https://www.wireshark.org/docs/wsdg_html_chunked/wsluarm_modules.html).
 Changes to the API can be found [here](/Lua/ApiChanges).
+For a view of the Lua API internals and the steps used to create the `wsluarm`, see the slightly out of date, mostly correct [doc/README.wslua](https://gitlab.com/wireshark/wireshark/-/blob/master/doc/README.wslua).

 ## Examples